-From a seasonality standpoint, there isn’t a more reliable time of the year to have a selloff than this upcoming week.
-In the past I have referred to is as “The Weakest Week”.
-Since 1961 the week following the 3rd Friday in September has produced the most bearish results of any week.
+As I have shown many times in the past, there isn’t a more reliable time of the year to have a selloff than this upcoming week.
+I have often referred to is as “The Weakest Week”.
+Since 1960 the week following the 3rd Friday in September has produced the most bearish results of any week.
 Below is a graphic to show how this upcoming week has played out over time.

 The consistency and net results appear quite strong.
 I note the only instances that didn’t post a lower close at some point during the following week was in 2001 and 2017.
 The 9/11 attacks certainly made for unusual circumstances in 2001, and 2017 did not see a decline, but it only rose 2 points, so it was not much of a victory for the bulls.

 Want research like this delivered directly to your inbox on a timely basis?
 Sign up for the Quantifiable Edges Email List.